 Celtics, Lakers, 76ers have plenty riding on the NBA lottery

-In this June 24, 2016, file photo, Boston Celtics President of Basketball Operations Danny Ainge speaks during a news conference in Waltham, Mass.
+In this Aug.
+23, 2016 file photo, former Los Angeles Lakers star Magic Johnson speaks at a groundbreaking ceremony for a stadium which will be home to the Los Angeles Football Club in Los Angeles.
 The Boston Celtics are trying to go from No.

 Add your comments below